shreyarora12/website-8/README.md

 1. Remember to update `./vue.config.js` with any new additional routes to generate static html and paths with PrerenderSpaPlugin.

 ## Bug Bounty
-This is an initial push - alot of cleanup is still required if you spot an issue please report it and if we consider it a major issue we will credit your account as part of our bug bounty offering.
+This is an initial push - alot of clean-up is still required, if you spot an issue please report it and if we consider it a major issue we will credit your account as part of our bug bounty offering.
 [Bug Bounty Info Page](https://jsecoin.com/en/oddJobs/bugBounty)

 ## Contribute